OSU-NLP-Group/llm-planning-eval/README.md

 We include example scripts for all our experiments in `scripts/`.
 The LoRA weights of our fine-tuned LLMs can be accessed [here](https://buckeyemailosu-my.sharepoint.com/:f:/g/personal/chen_8336_buckeyemail_osu_edu/Et4r77yq4WJIjaSHfh-D1mEBZDpGA69KWvQZqizBD7_tBQ?e=RcHN5S).

+#### Extension to Other LLMs
+If you would like to extend our framework to other LLMs, you may implement a new generator/evaluator class or a new planning method under the corresponding directories and import them in the functions `select_models`/`select_method`.
+You may start your implementation by copying one of the provided source code files and modify the classes/funtions accordingly.

 ## 5 Citation
 Please cite our paper with the following bibtex:
 ```